dakhama-mehdi/Hyper-VEM/README.md

 no authentication required or password to enter, very secure and use integrated credential with TLS2.

-Requirements :
+# Requirements :

--Powershell v5+
+* Powershell v5+
--Windows server 2012 R2 or more
+* Windows server 2012 R2 or more
--Windows 10 1803 or more
+* Windows 10 1803 or more

-How To use :
+# How To use :

-ON LOCAL SERVER :
+* ON LOCAL SERVER :

 IF Hyper-v is installed on your Windows Server or your Windows 10, just install this tool and run it with administrator, check also if your are member of the Hyper-V administrators group.

-On Remote PC :
+* On Remote PC :

 The two computer must be in the domain, or you must resolve the dns name, and on remote PC for exemple you must enable features hyper-V. be sur that you are member of the Hyper-V administrators group. if not work install the software on your server and run it just on time. you can then connect on your remote server easly.

-Howt to Work :
+" How to Work :

 after install, run Hyper-VEM as administrator, click list VM, and enjoy. to connect VM select VM with mouss and wait the connect estabilish in right.